Aneks1/Aneks1/README.md

 # 🍙 Hi I'm Aneks

-> I'm a self thought full-stack developer who is passionate about programming and loves entrepreneuring.
+> I am a self thought full-stack developer who is passionate about programming and loves entrepreneuring.
+> I am also the founder of [Aneksium](https://github.com/Aneksium), a small software developement enterprise.

 ## Languages I know
 | Typescript | Javascript | HTML/CSS | Vue.js | (Some) C++ |